Superb Parrots aka Barraband Parakeets or Parrots aka Scarlet-breasted Parrots

 - Caring for your companion bird

-The best breeding results are achieved when Superb Parrots are housed as a single pair in an aviary approximately four to six metres long and one to two metres wide.
+The best breeding results are achieved when Superb Parrots are housed as a single pair in an aviary approximately four to six meters long and one to two meters wide.
 A much larger aviary is required if these birds are to be bred using the colony system.
 Superb Parrots have been known to have a breeding life of up to twenty years when kept in peak condition.

 They require a nesting box (cockatiel or lovebird-sized works fine) or hollow log of at least 8 inches (20 centimeters) in diameter.
 In the wild, they nest on hollow limbs or tree holes.